SeanBasu/test/README.md

 #### Usage

-Create a new allocation with default values.
+Creates a new allocation with the default values.
 If you have not registered a wallet, it will automatically create a wallet.

 Command